ethersphere/ethswarm-blog-hugo/content/foundation/posts/build-on-swarm-how-to-run-a-bee-node-for-testing-and-development.md

 ### Step 2: Using Bee Factory

-Spin up the cluster for a specific Bee version and attach to the Queen container and display it’s logs (Press Ctrl+C to stop):
+Spin up the cluster for a specific Bee version and attach to the Queen container and display its logs (Press Ctrl+C to stop):

     bee-factory start 1.13.0